-With the owners arrival at their villa next door and their use of the Internet we no longer have the mediocre Wi-Fi signal we’ve had over these past many months.
-We’re down to almost no signal at all.
-I can’t open my email or prepare today’s post using the usual online Blogger app.
+With the owner’s arrival at their villa next door and their use of the Internet we no longer have the mediocre WiFi signal we’ve had over these past many months.
+We don’t have much signal.
+I cannot open my email or prepare for today’s post using the usual online application Blogger.

 Hopefully, over this period, until our departure from the villa we’ll manage to upload a post each day.
 If you don’t see a post on a certain day, please know we’re trying and will be back online as quickly as possible.

 |This guy was standing on the beach with a camera waiting the motorcycle club to drive by.|

 Once I posted each day, I don’t mind being offline.
 I have plenty of books to read and mindless drivel type games to play on my computer and phone.
 For Tom, who can easily spend an entire day online, minus walks, talks, pool time and dining, it’s all the more frustrating.

 Tom had hoped to call his brother Jerome today on his 88th birthday, but Skype won’t be working with this poor signal.
 Also, we’d hoped to stream the third presidential debate tomorrow morning, but that, too, may not be possible.

 Posting photos will be especially tricky.
 We’ll do our best hoping to share new photos we’ve been saving for these last days at the villa.
 It’s hard not to find myself in a mindset where I have little interest in taking more photos when the prospects of being able to upload them is minimal.

 |The photographer crouched down when he realized the bikers were approaching.|